suniltt/mygit/README.md

-# mygit
-git tutorial slides for KTU
+git tutorial slides for KTU students.
+These slides are from a hands on workshop for faculty.